by Richard Atwell

 Click on image to enlarge.

 The 1978 Owner's manual and the instruction label on the passenger kick panel both state that 42 psi is the maximum inflation pressure however the tank has 35 psi max printed on it.
 Hmm, who to believe?
-I think the stickers on the US models say 3.0 bar, 43 psi, 300 kPa.
+In yet another variation, I believe the stickers on the US models say 3.0 bar, 43 psi, 300 kPa.

 I believe all these parts fit 73-79.